openshift/sandboxed-containers-operator/README.md

 ## :information_source: If you are using OCP 4.7 please follow this [README](https://github.com/openshift/sandboxed-containers-operator/blob/release-4.7/README.md)
 ## :information_source: If you are using OCP 4.6 please follow this [README](https://github.com/openshift/sandboxed-containers-operator/blob/release-4.6/README.md)

-# Kata Operator
+# OpenShift sandboxed containers operator

 An operator to perform lifecycle management (install/upgrade/uninstall) of [Kata Runtime](https://katacontainers.io/) on Openshift as well as Kubernetes cluster.

-## Installing the Kata Runtime on the Cluster using Kata Operator
+## Installing the Kata Runtime on the Cluster using OpenShift sandboxed containers operator

 ### Openshift

 #### with a git repo checkout
 1. Make sure that `oc` is configured to talk to the cluster

-2. Clone the Kata Operator repository and check out the branch matching with the Openshift version. e.g. If you are running Openshift 4.7 then,
+2. Clone the sandboxed containers operator repository and check out the branch matching with the Openshift version. e.g. If you are running Openshift 4.7 then,

    ```
    git clone https://github.com/openshift/sandboxed-containers-operator
    git checkout -b master --track origin/master
    ```
-3. Install the Kata Operator on the cluster,
+3. Install the sandboxed containers operator on the cluster,

    ```
    make install && make deploy IMG=quay.io/isolatedcontainers/kata-operator:4.7